‘One Piece’ Chapter 978 Spoilers: All Members Of Flying Six Finally Revealed, Straw Hats Arrive In Onigashima

-After beating the Beast Pirates guarding the entrance, all the members of the Straw Hat Pirates alliance are now heading straight to their headquarters at Onigashima where Shogun Kurozumi Orochi, Beast Pirates captain and Emperor Kaido, and Big Mom Pirates captain and Emperor Charlotte Linlin are having a banquet.
-It didn’t take long before the Straw Hat Pirates alliance reaches the island.
+After beating the Beast Pirates guarding the entrance, all the members of the Straw Hat Pirates alliance are now heading straight to their headquarters at Onigashima where Shogun Kurozumi Orochi, Beast Pirates captain Emperor Kaido, and Big Mom Pirates captain Emperor Charlotte Linlin are having a banquet.
+It doesn’t take long before the Straw Hat Pirates alliance reaches the island.

 Thank you, Straw hat man.
 Check out #OnePiece – Episode 929: "The Bond Between Prisoners!
 Luffy and Old Man Hyo!" on simulcast streaming!